opentok/screensharing-extensions/chrome/ScreenSharing/README.md

 See the [Chrome documentation on publishing your app][publish] for details on publishing your extension in the Chrome Web Store.

 You can use the [Chrome inline installation][inline] to initiate installation of your extension "inline" from your site.
-(Important: As of 06/12/2018, [inline installation is deprecated][inline-deprecated-faq].)
+(Important: As of June 12, 2018, [inline installation is deprecated][inline-deprecated-faq].)

 In your app, you need to register the ID of the extension using the
 <code>OT.registerScreenSharingExtension()</code> method (defined in the OpenTok.js library).